- On This Page

 Our goal will be to obtain a timely, full and fair financial recovery for you through a settlement of your slip and fall claim.
 However, if necessary, we will be ready to take your case into the courtroom and fight for the compensation you deserve.

 Most businesses, and their insurers, challenge slip and fall claims.
-It will be crucial to have an attorney by your side to protect your rights at every stage.
+It will be crucial to have an experienced Richmond premises liability attorney by your side to protect your rights at every stage.

 Contact a Richmond Slip and Fall Attorney

-If you or a loved one has suffered injuries in a slip and fall, you can count on the lawyers of Marks & Harrison to work hard for you and seek the compensation you are due.
-We serve clients in Richmond and from our offices located throughout Virginia.
+If you or a loved one has suffered injuries in a slip and fall, you can count on the Virginia premises liability attorneys of Marks & Harrison to work hard for you and seek the compensation you are due.
+We understand VA premises liability law, and we serve clients in Richmond and from our offices located throughout Virginia.
 Contact us today for a free consultation.
+We can help you get compensation for your medical bills, lost wages, and even pain and suffering after a serious injury caused by a slip and fall accident.